 Cataract surgery is not always recommended as the first option when someone develops cataracts.
-Cataracts are common and don’t always worsen to the point where they affect quality of life.
+Cataracts are common and don’t always worsen to the point where they affect your quality of life.
 But, in many cases, they do get worse and can impair the ability to perform daily tasks, like driving.

 In some cases when cataracts are left untreated, vision reduction will increase over time.
 This could lead to the development of legal blindness or total blindness.

 Untreated cataracts can also develop a condition where they are hyper-mature.
 This makes them more difficult to remove and can lead to complications in cataract surgery.
 People who develop cataracts may opt to elect to get surgery early on because of this.